 Does the building already have working structured cabling?
-Many buildings do have Cat5/6 cabling, however make sure that’s its working, terminates into a server room area in your premises and there is enough connections for all staff.
+Many buildings do have existing Cat5/6 cabling, however make sure that’s its working, terminates into a server room area in your premises and there are enough internet connections for all staff.

 Is the mobile coverage good in the office?
 Building structures will impact mobile signals.
 While an operator’s signal might be good in one location it might not be so good at another address, so it is best to check before the telecoms office move.

 J is for Juno, who are experts in helping companies with a stress free, seamless telecoms office move, taking into account timelines, previous contracts, new business locations, and the latest and available technologies.
 Oh and moving those phone numbers is relatively easy these days, with various porting options available.